Blackoutseeker/Lineker-Mobile-React-Native/README.md

 > **Note**: It's recommended to use this mobile app with the desktop app for a better experience.
 Click [here](https://github.com/Blackoutseeker/Lineker-desktop) to learn more about **Lineker-desktop**

+#### See all the features of this application in the [User Manual](https://github.com/Blackoutseeker/Lineker-mobile/blob/main/User%20Manual.pptx?raw=true)

 <br>

 ## Platforms